 How to get to Holbox Island ?
 In short, there are 2 main methods of transportation to Holbox Island: plane and road.
 Located off the north coast of the Yucatan, Holbox Island is one of the lesser-known treasures of Mexico’s Yucatan peninsula.

 As the crow flies, Holbox is 60.9 km north-west of Cancun.
 This peaceful island does have a small air strip.
-However, if you are travelling by road, the only means of reaching Holbox is by ferry from the mainland.
+However, if you are travelling by road, the only means of getting to Holbox Island is by ferry from the mainland.

 To catch the ferry to Holbox, you need to head to a small fishing village called Chiquila.
 This is the only location operating a ferry service to Holbox and is a 2-3 hour drive from Cancun.